 3. Vehicle

 The vehicle shall be in good mechanical condition and have been run-in and driven at least 3,000 km before the test.
 For the purpose of the determination of evaporative emissions, the mileage and the age of the vehicle used for certification shall be recorded.
 The evaporative emission control system shall be connected and functioning correctly during the run-in period.

-A carbon canister aged according to the procedure described in paragraph 5.1. of this Annex shall be used.
+After run-in, a carbon canister aged according to the procedure described in paragraphs 5.1. to 5.1.3.1.3. inclusive of this Annex shall be used, otherwise mentioned to use an auxiliary canister.

-4. Test equipment
+4. Test equipment requirement and calibrations

+All equipment referred to Annex 5 to UN GTR No.15 shall be calibrated according to Annex 5 to UN GTR No.15 to meet the requirement.

+All equipment referred to Annex 7 to the 07 series of amendments to UN Regulation No. 83 shall be calibrated according to Appendix 1 of Annex 7 to the 07 series of amendments to UN Regulation No.83 to meet the requirement.

+Other equipment used for testing shall be calibrated before its initial use and the as often as required by the manufacturer or as necessary according to good practice.

 4.1.
 Chassis dynamometer